 Uncovering the genetic basis of complex traits

 The genetic basis of phenotypes is usually investigated with genetic mapping approaches known as QTL mapping or GWAS.
 These are effective at finding genomic regions of interest, but they have several drawbacks: they do not implicate specific genes or genetic variants; they do not reveal molecular mechanisms involved; and they require genotyping and phenotyping hundreds or thousands of individuals.
 We are improving on these methods in two ways.
 First, we are developing new methods to map genetic variants affecting molecular-level traits (such as DNA methylation and transcription factor binding) throughout the genome, which do not require any individual-level genotyping or phenotyping.
 In addition, we are using inter-species hybrids to map the landscape of cis-regulatory divergence, which allows us to identify the genes underlying polygenic adaptations far more efficiently than QTL mapping.
-We are currently applying this approach to study adaptations in yeast, mice, cichlids, zebras, and other species.
+We are currently applying this approach to study adaptations in yeast, mice, primates, sticklebacks, and more.